DomiKamu/OhmerPrems/doc/KlokSpid_MkII-Specs.md

 - Controllable either by continuous encoder + "SET" (blue) button + "Cancel" button combo, and by touchscreen! some controls (like page arrows) are usable by touchscreen only.

 - On displays, colorscheme is simple: cyan = selectable item.
-Yellow = current selection/active menu item/box.
-Gray = disabled item.
+Yellow = current selection/active menu item/box, editing BPM, editing slave mode...
+Gray = disabled item (locked).

 - As master clock, possible BPM is from 1 upto 900 (under consideration to increase, by using **frequency in Hz** beyond BPM 900).
 Can be set by encoder only.

 - HINT: while modifying the clock BPM (by using the continuous encoder), doing a right mouse click on yellow indicated BPM returns to default BPM 120.
 While editing the clock BPM (or the slave mode), the parameter is automatically saved after 3-second timeout (auto-validation delay can be changed from **Global Settings** menu).

 - As slave clock, possible sync modes are by received **pulse** trains on CLK input jack, by **PPQN** (unfortunately not stable/jitters on Windows rigs with USB audio interfaces), or by **BPM CV** (compatible behind Impromptu's CLOCKED module, who provide this feature!).
+Max

 - 86 pre-built ratios, including exotic/even/prime/non-integer dividers/multipliers, from slowest **/16384**, upto fastest **x128**.
 These pre-built ratios can be picked - in realtime - by any valid CV source.